 Assessment Tool: DiSC

-“Perfect for helping people understand the impact they have on one another.”
+“Perfect for helping people understand their impact on one another.”

-This tool is utilized to determine people’s behavioral differences to improve work productivity, teamwork, leadership, sales, and communication.
+This tool determines people’s behavioral differences to improve work productivity, teamwork, leadership, sales, and communication.
 The letters stand for:

 - D = Dominance